GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 This module will focus on using OpenStack APIs using various configuration tools.
-When completed, the user will gain an understanding of how to communicate with the OpenStack APIs in Metapod.
+When completed, the user will gain an understanding of how to communicate with the OpenStack APIs in Metacloud.

 ## Table of Contents